. |

 in the appalling conditions.

-(London), 12 December 1854.
-War department, 10 AM, December 11.
-His Grace
+The Sun (London), 12 December 1854.
+War department,

-the Duke of Newcastle has this day received dispatches and enclosures, of which
+10 AM, December 11.
+His Grace the Duke of Newcastle has this day received dispatches

-the following are copies to his grace by Field Marshall the Lord Raglan, GCB.
-No
+and enclosures, of which the following are copies to his grace by Field

-110. Before Sebastopol, November 23, 1854.
-My Lord Duke.
-The Russian advanced
+Marshall the Lord Raglan, GCB.
+No 110.
+Before Sebastopol, November 23, 1854.
+My

-posts in front of our left attack having taken up a position which incommoded
+Lord Duke.
+The Russian advanced posts in front of our left attack having taken

-our troops in the trenches, and occasioned not a few casualties, and at the
+up a position which incommoded our troops in the trenches, and occasioned not a

-same time took in reverse the French troops working in their lines, a
+few casualties, and at the same time took in reverse the French troops working

-representation of which was made to me by our own officers...
-The weather is again very bad comma and steady
+in their lines, a representation of which was made to me by our own officers...

 December 1854

-The Nottinghamshire Guardian, 28 December 1854: RETURN
+Guardian, 28 December 1854: RETURN OF CASUALTIES FROM THE 27TH

-OF CASUALTIES FROM THE 27TH OF NOVEMBER TO THE 5TH OF DECEMBER,
+OF NOVEMBER TO THE 5TH OF DECEMBER, BOTH DAYS INCLUSIVE … 28TH

-BOTH DAYS INCLUSIVE … 28TH Foot – 2 rank and file killed; 8 rank and
+Foot – 2 rank and file killed; 8 rank and file wounded … J B BUCKNALL ESTCOURT,

-file wounded … J B BUCKNALL ESTCOURT, Adjutant General … NOMINAL RETURN OF NON
+Adjutant General … NOMINAL RETURN OF NON COMMISSIONED OFFICERS AND MEN KILLED,

-COMMISSIONED OFFICERS AND MEN KILLED, FROM THE 27TH OF NOVEMBER TO
+FROM THE 27TH OF NOVEMBER TO THE 5TH OF DECEMBER, BOTH

-THE 5TH OF DECEMBER, BOTH DAYS INCLUSIVE … Killed, November 29, 28th
+DAYS INCLUSIVE … Killed, November 29, 28th Regiment of Foot –

-Regiment of Foot – Private Michael Fitzgerald … December 5 … 28th Regiment
+Private Michael Fitzgerald … December 5 … 28th Regiment of Foot –

-of Foot – Private Patten Smith … The
+Private Patten Smith … The Weekly

-Weekly Chronicle (London), 30 December 1854:
+Chronicle (London), 30 December 1854: Nominal return of Non comissioned

-Nominal return of Non comissioned officers and men killd from 27th
+officers and men killd from 27th November to 5th December,

 The Limerick